About Leaf Produce in Kerikeri

 - Manual control: Sticky traps are great for gnats, and I also spend time as needed squishing problematic bugs, such as caterpillars and slugs.

-- Selective use of a natural spray: If bugs are found, only those plant beds with issues are sprayed.
-I use a natural spray, pyrethrum, which is actually a daisy extract, and the same spray that’s used by organic growers.
-What’s more, I’ve completed the Growsafe training to ensure that I’m using the spray safely.
-Withholding periods are strictly observed.
+- Selective use of an organic spray: If bugs are found, only those plant beds with issues are sprayed.
+I use an organic spray, neem, which is derived from a tree.

 Who are the people behind Leaf Produce Kerikeri?

 Cornelia Luethi does all the seed sowing, planting, weeding, harvesting, and marketing.